mgorn/mgorn.github.io/clang-mg/README.md

 - diagnostics
 - tests

-It is also important that the feature behaves correctly in both simple cases and more complicated C++ cases, such as templates, access specifiers, member functions, typedefs, using declarations, and static members.
+The feature also needs to behave correctly in more complicated C++ cases, such as templates, access specifiers, member functions, typedefs, using declarations, and static members.

 ---

-## Conclusion
+## Goals

-This project tackles the problem of making compile-time C++ programming cleaner and more flexible.
-By modifying Clang, the project experiments with new language features such as allowing `if constexpr` inside class bodies and adding custom include behavior.

-The main value of the project is that it makes certain kinds of C++ code easier to express.
-It reduces the need for complicated template tricks or macros and allows optional class members to be written directly where they belong.
+C++MG is especially interested in features that:

+- reduce template boilerplate
+- make compile-time configuration easier to read
+- improve structural programming in C++
+- keep generated code efficient
+- help humans and AI tools work with C++ more effectively

-Overall, this project is useful because it explores how C++ could become more expressive while also giving hands-on experience with one of the most important compiler infrastructures used today.
+The larger goal is to explore how C++ could become more expressive without giving up performance, control, or compatibility with systems programming workflows.

+---

+## Contributing

+Issues, experiments, bug reports, and feature ideas are welcome.

+If you test the compiler and find a case where a feature behaves incorrectly, please include:

+- the smallest code example that reproduces the issue
+- the command used to compile it
+- the expected behavior
+- the actual behavior
+- your operating system and compiler build details

+---

+## License

+Licensing is still being decided.
+Please get in touch before using C++MG in production.